 Harvey B. Morris is a lifelong Alabamian who has been practicing law in Huntsville since getting his law degree and passing the state bar in 1966.

-Morris was named North Alabama Lawyer of the year in 2016 and was included in the 2016 edition of Best Lawyers in America® for Personal Injury Litigation on behalf of Plaintiffs.
+First recognized in 2008, Harvey B. Morris celebrated his 10th anniversary to be recognized by Best Lawyers in the area of Personal Injury Litigation on behalf of the plaintiffs in the 2019 Edition of The Best Lawyers in America ©.
+Morris was named North Alabama Lawyer of the year in 2016.
 In 2015, Morris was recognized by Alabama SuperLawyers magazine for the seventh year in a row.
 Morris also made the National Association of Distinguished Counsel’s 2015 List of the Nation’s Top One Percent of Attorneys.

 Born in Athens, Alabama, Morris graduated from Decatur High School, the first person in his family to get a high-school degree.
 Morris excelled in the classroom but also made his mark on the football field and received a scholarship from the University of Alabama, where he played under legendary coach Bear Bryant.